 Given the topologies reported from multiple PNCs, the MDSC need to stitch the multi-domain topology and obtain the full map of topology.
 The topology of each domain main be in an abstracted shape (refer to section XX of fwk for different level of abstraction), while the inter-domain link information MUST be complete and fully configured by the MDSC.

-[Issue: given assumption 3, how to/ which controller should describe the inter-domain link??]

 Multi-domain Service Configuration

 Multi-domain service configuration can be found in section 6.3 of [TNBI-usecase].